restrepd-zz/wave_clus/README.md

 cluster_class is a two column vector.
 The first column has the ID for each spike.
 0 were the rejected spikes, 1 to n are the sorted spikes.
 The second column has the index for the spike in the rhd file.
 Note that timestamp=index/acquisition rate.

+The output of wave_clus is saved in the jt_times_name.mat file

+offset_for_chan has the offset in all_timestamp_per_file for spikes for each tetrode

+all_timestamp_per_file is a vector with all spike times in seconds

+cluster_class_per_file has the cluster ID for each spike.
+0 were the rejected spikes, 1 to n are the sorted spikes.

+Important: Use the data in the jt_times file (not in the joint file) for spike time analysis!!